SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/Web3x.md

 > FLAG -> picoCTF{no_clients_plz_7723ce}

 # Where are the robots
 Well I have past exp with chals involving robots.txt.
-All I did was add /robots.txt to the URL directory which took me to a where it mentioned which file was disallowed.
+All I did was add /robots.txt to the URL directory which took me to a page where it mentioned which file was disallowed.

 ![Screenshot 2024-11-01 040257](https://github.com/user-attachments/assets/553de74d-5575-4e8f-989c-5e30704f272f)
 So I ran the provided _.html_ files and guess what, the robots showed up.